Valle de Bravo: Tourist attractions

 The Municipal Boardwalk and Dock, on the edge of Lake Avandaro, is the main attraction in the town.
 There are a number of restaurants on the boardwalk and some that float alongside the dock.
 On weekends, artists display and sell their work here.
 Boats for excursions on the lake can be rented here as well as horses.
 It's an artificial lake.
 On the banks of this river there are more than 42 nautical clubs for navigation, sailing, and water-skiing.

 The Jardín Central (Central Garden) is located on the side of the Parish of San Francisco.
 There is live music at the bandstand on Sunday afternoons and street food such as corn, campechanas, tacos, pambazos and traditional ice cream for sale.
 A bust of Nicolás Bravo, for whom the town was named, also stands in this location.

-One major sport in Valle is paragliding.
-The Fédération Aéronautique Internationale designated Valle to be the host of the 2009 World Championship, with 150 competitors from more than 40 countries.
-The Monarca Paragliding Open, an annual paragliding winter competition held in Valle de Bravo and Temascaltepec, will have the ninth edition in January–February 2011.
-In addition to paragliding, ultralight flying is popular.
-Age is not a factor in who can participate; however, first-time fliers do so in tandem.
+Valle de Bravo is internationally renowned for its dynamic aerial sports scene, where paragliding, hang gliding, and ultralight flying thrive side by side.
+The Fédération Aéronautique Internationale designated Valle as the host of the 2009 Paragliding World Championship, drawing 150 competitors from over 40 countries, and the region further bolsters its reputation through the annual Monarca Paragliding Open—celebrating its ninth edition in January–February 2011—held in Valle de Bravo and Temascaltepec.
+Complementing this paragliding legacy, hang gliding enjoys a vibrant international presence in the area, with events that bring together a passionate community of local and visiting pilots, while Wills Wing’s primary manufacturing facility underscores Valle’s significance as a hub of innovation and excellence in the sport.
+Every year in February, the El Peñon Classic Race hang gliding competition is held at the world famous El Peñon site, 30 minutes from Valle de Bravo.
+In addition, ultralight flying is popular among enthusiasts of all ages, with tandem flights welcoming first-time flyers, making Valle de Bravo a truly inclusive and exhilarating destination for all aerial sports.

 Valle de Bravo was named a "Pueblo Mágico" in 2005.